EMDR + Trauma therapy

 EMDR therapy is based on the principle that negative memories are encoded differently than positive ones, and that trauma survivors often have difficulty assimilating positive experiences into their memory banks because of the intrusive “noise” of traumatic memories.

-EMDR Treatment involves helping clients through 8 phases of healing where you’ll safely recall your disturbing memories, while also maintaining present moment awareness.
+Treatment involves helping clients through 8 phases of EMDR where you’ll safely recall your disturbing memories, while also maintaining present moment awareness.
 This can be done with your eyes open or closed.
 The idea is that by allowing your brain to process negative memories at a deeper level, you can change your response to them, thus eliminating their power over you.

 With successful treatment through EMDR therapy, many people find themselves less affected by traumatic memories, both emotionally and mentally.

 As part of your journey toward healing from trauma, call Knot Counseling to see if you’d be a good candidate for EMDR Therapy.

 It’s easy to judge ourselves and wonder if what we’re experiencing is “bad enough” to be called trauma.
 Trauma is ANY disturbance you’ve experienced that still gives you a negative reaction.

 Yes.
 Let’s break it down this way… Big T trauma refers to any kind of single event (think car accidents, violent crimes or natural disasters) that can be categorized as life-threatening.
 Little T trauma, on the other hand, includes repetitive stressors like ongoing family disputes or consistently negative social interactions.
 If you experience many incidents of “little t” trauma over time they can also have big effects on your mental health.
 Regardless of what type of trauma is affecting you, it’s important to remember that everyone heals differently and not everyone needs formal therapy in order to heal.
 What helps one person might do nothing for another!